abooij/wiwikwlhott/faq.rst

 understood to always give a choice of a disjunct.

 From this point of view, the truncation operation seems to be
-non-constructive: indeed, it allows us to pass around a notion of truth without passing around the underlying witnesses.
-There are (at least) two problems with this conclusion.
+non-constructive: namely, it allows us to pass around a notion of truth without passing around the underlying witnesses.
+There are (at least) two problems with the conclusion that truncation is non-constructive.

 - This understanding of constructivism is correct only for certain variants of constructive logic.
-- Perhaps more importantly, witnesses *are* passed around. [#proofirrelevance]_
+- Perhaps more importantly, witnesses *are* passed around, and this can be observed [#proofirrelevance]_.

 For the latter, :ref:`define <translating_natural>` the type :math:`P`
 of primes numbers that are the sum of two consecutive primes.
 So